You are here

 Although Saturn has no solid surface to stand on, humans may someday view its rings from close range.
 They may walk on some of its icy moons or even float above Saturn's clouds in big balloons.
 From such a lofty vantage point, the rings would form wide, sparkling bands across the sky.
 Sometimes, icy particles from the inner edge of Saturn's rings may fall into the planet's atmosphere, creating bright "shooting stars" as they streak through the sky of this delicate giant.

-♄The ringed planet shines brightest this year in June, as it moves through Ophiuchus, the serpent bearer.
+♄The ringed planet shines brightest this year in late June and early July, as it moves through Sagittarius.

 Cassini entered orbit around Saturn in the summer of 2004, and has transmitted tens of thousands of images of the planet and its rings and moons.
 On January 14, 2005, a second part of the mission, the Huygens probe, parachuted to a soft landing on Titan.
 Its images showed a landscape carved by flowing liquid.
 Cassini's instruments have peered through Titan's atmospheric haze to discover possible pools of liquid and a possible volcano on Titan's surface.
 Cassini is scheduled to continue its reconnaissance of the Saturn system until 2017.